apache/activemq-artemis/docs/user-manual/en/security.md

 ```

 The GSSAPI mechanism implementation on the server will use a JAAS configuration
-scope named `amqp-sasl-gssapi` to obtain it's Kerberos acceptor credentials.
+scope named `amqp-sasl-gssapi` to obtain its Kerberos acceptor credentials.
 An
 alternative configuration scope can be specified on the AMQP acceptor using the
 url parameter: `saslLoginConfigScope=<some other scope>`.